MooersLab/EasyPyMOL/README.md

 <img src="https://cloud.githubusercontent.com/assets/15176203/10561743/5f59bb82-74fd-11e5-828c-dbe1dbb2c648.png" width="60%"/>

 ###Problem:
-the view port settings returned on seven lines with line continuation symbols from the command [`get_view()`](http://pymolwiki.org/index.php/Get_View) in [PyMOL](https://www.pymol.org/) are too hard to copy and paste onto the command line becuase the line breaks have to be removed.
+the view port settings returned on seven lines with line continuation symbols from the command [`get_view()`](http://pymolwiki.org/index.php/Get_View) in [PyMOL](https://www.pymol.org/) are too hard to copy and paste onto the command line because the line breaks have to be removed.
 These settings are often changed many times during the editing of a new scene.

 ```python
 PyMOL>get_view